 You might be like some of the people I work with who love their tax refund.
 For many, a tax refund is a form of forced savings.
 I understand that because having success with money is 80% behavior!
 If you change your withholdings giving you more money like the tip above suggests, but you find yourself dining out at more restaurants, or standing in line at Target more often, that might make your situation worse.
 If you have a spending problem, you need to consider fixing it before you allow yourself access to more money.

 Another option is to have a plan for your tax refund.
 If you're getting a sizable amount of your money back, open a separate savings account and deposit your refund into the account.
 Then, draw on that money monthly to help your cash flow.
-For instance, if you're getting $3,500 back, you could adjust your withholdings.
-Let’s say you adjust them to withhold $2,400 of your $3,500 refund, you could pay yourself $200 per month every month for the entire year to help build your emergency fund, save for retirement, or pay down debt.
+For instance, say you get a $2,400 refund, you could pay yourself $200 per month every month ($2400 / 12 Months = $200/Month) for the entire year to help build your emergency fund, and pay down debts.
 The key to having success with this is behaving and having the discipline to keep that money in there to help you throughout the year.

 As I mentioned, every retailer is out for your refund.
 They know that most people don’t have a plan for that money and they will use every trick in the book to get you to spend it on their stuff.
 You have to play defense.
 That tax refund money can be a saving grace for many people, but you have to use it properly to get the benefits.
 Ignore the marketing, make a plan, and your savings account and future will thank you!